ncbi/vadr/documentation/install.md

 `cpan install LWP::Protocol::https`

+However, for Mac/OSX these commands may not work if you have not installed the "Command line tools for Xcode" or "XCode" packages.
+You can download Xcode from the Mac App Store for free.

 It is possible that you have `Inline` installed but not for `C`, if this is the case, you *might* see an error message like this:
 ```
  Error.
 You have specified 'C' as an Inline programming language.